Helena-Q1111/Chord2Vec-Reproduction-Demo/README.md

 - internet access is required for Tone.js and sampled piano assets
 - if browser autoplay restrictions apply, audio starts after user interaction (click/touch)

-## GitHub Pages Deployment (Demo Only)

-This repository is configured to deploy only the `demo/` directory to GitHub Pages via GitHub Actions.

-Workflow file:

-- `.github/workflows/deploy-demo-pages.yml`

-To publish:

-1. Push to `main`
-2. Ensure repository Pages source is set to GitHub Actions
-3. Wait for the workflow to finish

 ## Chord Representation Notes